jussik/swarm/README.md

 Nodes can be *pure* or *non-pure*.

-**Pure** nodes include external values or functions which do not affect external state or have failure states (or multiple output states in general). e.g.
+**Pure** nodes include external values or functions which do not affect external state or have failure states (or multiple output states in general).
+They do not have any triggers. e.g.

 * Constants (true, 123)
 * Types (Resource)
 * Provider variables that cannot be altered within the scope of an event (e.g. Harvester.IsFull)

 **Non-pure** nodes are those that trigger events, alter shared state, have failure states, or multiple different output states (triggers).
+They have at least 1 trigger. e.g.

 * Events (OnBegin, Radar.OnNewContact)
 * Methods with side effects (Radar.GetNearest or Mover.MoveTo)